sandeepkumaar/learn-reactjs/README.md

 ### Routers
   - Provides the router environment for the app
-  - Has router for web and native
+  - Has routers for web and native

+> Router should have only one child element.
+Hence Route components and other app components are wrapped in a container div.

 Web Routers:
   - <BrowserRouter> // SPA handled by the server